ajcrites/team-stanton/_posts/2015-02-02-open-source-licenses-101.markdown

 5. No discrimation
 6. No restrictions on why the source is used
 7. License details are included with the source
-8. Source must me distributable by itself
+8. Source must be distributable by itself
 9. License cannot restrict other software
 10. Licenses cannot dictate specific technologies